CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 Initially, the newly created document will not contain any Item Master Data or price data.
 It will include only some basic information:

-- A unique code assigned to the document
+- a unique code assigned to the document,
-- The effective date, which can still be modified if needed
+- the effective date, which can still be modified if needed,
-- The name of the user who created the document (using credentials from SAP Business One)
+- the name of the user who created the document (using credentials from SAP Business One),
-- The document's status
+- the document's status.

 By default, the new document is assigned the status "In Progress," indicating that it is currently being worked on.